 Spider-Man: Miles Morales

 Spider-Man’s been one of the most prominent figures across multiple generations of the PlayStation console since Sony acquired the rights to the character.
 As such, many half-expected spidey to come swinging his way into the PlayStation 5.
 What many did not expect, however, was that it was going to be a launch title.

 Easily one of the biggest exclusives confirmed for the PlayStation 5, Spider-Man: Miles Morales is actually more of an expansion than a new full release.
-But, before you get your pitchforks out, keep in mind that this is an “expansion” in the same sense that Bioshock Infinite, Burial at Sea and Blood and Wine were considered DLCs even though they felt like actual sequels.
+But, before you get your pitchforks out, keep in mind that this is an “expansion” in the same sense that Bioshock Infinite, Burial at Sea, and Blood and Wine were considered DLCs even though they felt like actual sequels.

 Spider-Man: Miles Morales, as the title suggests, will prominently feature African-American Miles Morales as its central character, and will come with a number of enhancements to the core gameplay and graphics, taking full advantage of the superior hardware offered by the PlayStation 5.